 |

-You can also use newspaper or a paper bag to line your green catcher.
-If you have a particularly wet organic, wrap it in a newspaper or paper towel to help absorb the liquids.Â
+You can also use newspaper or a paper bag to line your green kitchen catcher.
+If you have particularly wet organics, wrap them in newspaper or paper towel to help absorb the liquid.Â

 What happens to your organics?

-The contents of your are taken to a local facility where they are turned into compost.
-The process takes about one year.
+Both processes take about one year.
 Because the composting happens at an industrial scale, the organic materials reach high temperatures.
 This allows us to include meats, dairy products, pet waste and other organic materials that cannot go in a backyard compost pile.

 Did you know that organic materials don't break down in a landfill?
 Landfills are sealed tightly so air and water can't get to the organic materials which stops them from decomposing.
 It can take decades for a simple banana peel to break down in a landfill!